Nine Inch Nails live performances: Pretty Hate Machine Tour Series (1988–1991)

 Reznor assembled the first live line-up in 1988 to support the Canadian industrial music band Skinny Puppy on tour.
 The three-piece band consisted of Reznor on guitars and lead vocals, Ron Musarra on drums, and Chris Vrenna on keyboards.
-The band was poorly received, however, and they were asked to leave the tour after 10 dates.
-After the Skinny Puppy tour the band was rearranged and expanded to include a fourth member; Musarra departed and Vrenna moved to drums, Gary Talpas, Nick Rushe, and later David Hymes contributed on keyboards, while Richard Patrick was added as guitarist.
+The band was only scheduled to play for the last six dates of Skinny Puppy's U.S. tour, and they self-described the performances as "rough".
+After the Skinny Puppy tour, the band was rearranged and expanded to include a fourth member; Musarra departed and Vrenna moved to drums, Gary Talpas, Nick Rushe, and later David Hymes contributed on keyboards, while Richard Patrick was added as guitarist.

 Nine Inch Nails toured North America as an opening act for The Jesus and Mary Chain in 1990, and later for Peter Murphy.
 During these tours, Reznor began to smash equipment while on stage, and Rockbeat interviewer Mike Gitter attributed the band's early success to this aggressive attitude.
-In 1991, the band undertook a world tour that continued through the first Lollapalooza festival, where, according to biographer Martin Huxley, they "stole the show".
+Later in 1990, the band undertook a nationwide headlining tour that continued through the first Lollapalooza festival in 1991, where, according to biographer Martin Huxley, they "stole the show".
 New Musical Express had a sentiment after the performance, describing the show as "genuinely frightening", and asking the reader to "decide for yourself if it's choreographed chaos or unbridled grievous bodily harm".
-Nine Inch Nails was then invited to open for Guns N' Roses on their European Tour, though they were reportedly poorly received yet again.
-Before the Lollapalooza date, Chris Vrenna left the band due to a fall out with Reznor, and was replaced for the remainder of the tour by drummer Jeff Ward.
+Nine Inch Nails was then invited to open for Guns N' Roses on their European Tour, though they were reportedly poorly received.
+Before the Lollapalooza date, Chris Vrenna left the band due to a falling out with Reznor, and was replaced for the remainder of the tour by drummer Jeff Ward.
 Vrenna would rejoin the band for the Self-Destruct tour in 1994.
 At the conclusion of the Pretty Hate Machine tour, Richard Patrick left the group to form his own band, Filter.